 Travelling can be tough on jewelry, so it’s wise to use a travel case to protect your favorite pieces.
 Traditionally made of fabric or leather, a jewelry travel case can carry jewelry of all types and easily rolls up to a size that’s easily stored in most suitcases, makeup cases or business attaches.
 Clearly, a case like this is a good investment to protect your jewelry on the road.

-Copper, Bronze, Brass & Sterling Silver
+Sterling Silver, Copper, Bronze, Brass & Resin

 With the cost of gold being so high, brass is an excellent alternative to those whole love the warm, rich color of gold but can’t afford it’s price tag.
 However, the swap to brass does come with some (minor) care responsibilities.
 But follow the steps below and you’ll be able to enjoy your brass jewelry for years to come.